heroiclabs/nakama-docs/docs/advanced-streams.md

 Presences may be marked with an optional persistence flag.
 The server may observe this flag when handling messages delivered to a stream to decide wether the message data should be stored in the database.

-The [realtime chat feature](social-realtime-chat.md) uses this flag to decide if messages should be persisted and made available later through to clients requesting message history.
+The [realtime chat feature](social-realtime-chat.md) uses this flag to decide if messages should be persisted and made available later to clients requesting message history.

 ### Hidden stream members